samlevine03/wordle-exploration/ruby/README.md

 ## Ruby Implementation Notes

-- **Dynamic File Paths:** The Ruby script uses the `Pathname` library to construct paths to `words.txt` and `guesses.txt`, ensuring compatibility across different environments and enhancing code readability.
+- **Dynamic File Paths:** The Ruby script uses the `Pathname` library to construct paths to `wordlist.txt` and `dictionary.txt`, ensuring compatibility across different environments and enhancing code readability.
 - **Ruby's Set for Guess Tracking:** The use of Ruby's `Set` class for storing guesses efficiently handles repeat guess validation.

 ## Running the Ruby Version